Free Guide: How To Run a School Holiday Shop

 While previous generations of school and PTO parents relied on moms who liked making sellable crafts or searching year-round for bargain items to sell (and some still do), many parent groups these days are turning to service providers to ease their load.
 Companies that specialize in holiday shops supply inventory, provide detailed help on running school shops, take back unsold items, and more.

-Generally, when schools use a holiday shop service, they order merchandise on consignment—they don’t send money to the service provider until the shop is over, and they only pay for what’s sold.
+Generally, when schools use a holiday shop service, they receive merchandise on consignment—they don’t send money to the service provider until the shop is over, and they only pay for what’s sold.
 Parent groups are free to mark up the items, but many run a holiday shop as a service and tradition for children rather than as a fundraising activity.

 @demimctizic A sneak peak of our Holiday Shop!
 PTO Mom life! #pto #momlife #happyholidays ♬ Holidays (feat.
 Earth, Wind & Fire) - Meghan Trainor